 Peter Ray James

-Then he ran into himself with some personal problems, quit painting and, honestly, we lost track of him.
+Then he ran into some personal problems, quit painting and, honestly, we lost track of him.
 I couldn’t make phone contact, letters were returned and I honestly thought that whatever it was that was bothering him had stolen a great artist from the world.

-Imagine how I felt about ten years ago when the phone rang and Peter was on the other end.
+Imagine how I felt ten years ago when the phone rang and Peter was on the other end.

 “Where have you been?”
 I asked.